Skip to content

 139. Examples of local stakeholder engagement to prevent conflicts?

-The company reports to host regular stakeholder consultations for local people and institutions to prevent conflicts.
-The company also reports to have dedicated personnel to engage with local communities, local governmental bodies, and local NGOs to collect and analyse inputs from them to minimise the risk of conflicts.
+The company reports that it hosts regular stakeholder consultations for local people and institutions to prevent conflicts.
+It has dedicated personnel to engage with local communities, local governmental bodies, and NGOs to collect and analyse inputs to minimise the risk of conflicts.
+It has also established a complaint and grievance mechanism for stakeholders to address non-compliance issues, including land conflicts, through various channels such as email, phone, mail, or in-person visits.

 • P